ufechner7/KiteViewer/README.md

 bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"
 ```

 A fast PC with 8 GB is recommended.
 OpenGL must be working.

 It should work on Windows, Linux and Mac, but until now only tested on Linux
-(Ubuntu 18.04 and Ubuntu 20.04).
+(Ubuntu 18.04 and Ubuntu 20.04) and Windows 10.

 ## Installation